White-tipped swift

-The white-tipped swift (Aeronautes montivagus) is a species of bird in subfamily Apodinae of the swift family Apodidae.
+The white-tipped swift (Aeronautes montivagus) is a species of bird in the subfamily Apodinae of the family Apodidae.

 It is found in Argentina, Bolivia, Brazil, Colombia, Ecuador, French Guiana, Peru, Suriname, Venezuela, and possibly Guyana.

 Taxonomy and systematics

 The white-tipped swift was at one time placed in genus Micropus which was later merged into Aeronautes.
 It has two subspecies, the nominate A. m. montivagus and A. m. tatei.

 Description

 The white-tipped swift is 12 to 13 cm long and weighs 17 to 33 g.
 It has slim pointed wings and a long slightly notched tail.
 Adult males of the nominate subspecies are blackish brown on the crown and around the eye; most of the rest of the face is gray brown.
 Their upperparts are the same blackish brown as the crown.
 Their tail is black-brown with wide white tips to the feathers.
 Their wings are blackish brown with white edges on some feathers.
 Their throat, sides of the neck, and the upper breast are white.
 The rest of their underparts are a slightly lighter blackish brown than the upperparts, with white patches around the legs.
 Adult females are browner than males with sometimes a paler lower back and rump.
 The white of the throat is duller and the white tips of the tail reduced or absent.
 Juveniles are similar to adults with the addition of pale fringes to body feathers.
 Subspecies A. m. tatei is similar to the nominate, but their upperparts are a very glossy blue black.